kagiko/vaultwarden-wiki/Using-the-MariaDB-(MySQL)-Backend.md

 ## Manually create a database (For example, using an existing database server)

+> [!WARNING]
->:warning: To execute these queries you need a user which has the privileges to create new databases and users.<br>
+> To execute these queries you need a user which has the privileges to create new databases and users.
->Most of the time that would be the `root` user, but it could be different for your database.
+> Most of the time that would be the `root` user, but it could be different for your database.

 >Using the docker-compose example above makes these steps unnecessary.
 Database, collation and charset is created automatically at startup.